m-hamza-mughal/m-hamza-mughal.github.io/index.md

 ## About Me

-I am a Ph.D. student at [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de) advised by [Prof. Christian Theobalt](https://people.mpi-inf.mpg.de/~theobalt/) and [Prof. Vera Demberg](https://www.uni-saarland.de/lehrstuhl/demberg/members/verademberg.html).
+I am a Ph.D. student at the [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de) advised by [Prof. Christian Theobalt](https://people.mpi-inf.mpg.de/~theobalt/) and [Prof. Vera Demberg](https://www.uni-saarland.de/lehrstuhl/demberg/members/verademberg.html).
 I am also a member of the [RTG 2853 "Neuroexplicit Models of Language, Vision, and Action"](https://www.neuroexplicit.org).
-Previously, I got Master's in Visual Computing from Saarland University and worked as a Research Assistant at the [MPII](https://www.mpi-inf.mpg.de/departments/visual-computing-and-artificial-intelligence).
+Previously, I completed Master's in Visual Computing from Saarland University and worked as a Research Assistant at the [MPII](https://www.mpi-inf.mpg.de/departments/visual-computing-and-artificial-intelligence).

 My work involves exploring relations between speech, language and motion in human interactions, grounding human motion with language and enabling virtual humans to interact by means of multimodal learning.